 If you answered yes, you should apply for a BCTC KY Legislative Internship.

 Students will receive college credit hours (tuition-free) for the internship.
 The internship position is not paid.
-For further information, refer to the Expectations document below.

 Professor Laura Williams